 Without a paycheck, I wouldn’t have felt as obligated.
 It’s that heavy feeling of obligation that took away from the freedom I’d so readily grown accustomed to since 2012.

 There is no dream job because you’ve always got to answer to someone, no matter how nice they are.
 And when you have to answer to someone, you’ve got to alter your behavior.

 After being free for so many years, it felt weird not being completely myself during the season.
-As a coach, I must act seriously and professionally, which is frankly foreign to my personality because I’m often times just an easy-go-lucky type of guy.
+As a coach, I must act seriously and professionally.
+And that’s frankly foreign to my personality.
+I’m often times just an easy-go-lucky type of guy.

-Having a dream job reminded me how much we have to change ourselves in order to fit in and grow in the work environment.
+Having a dream job reminded me how much we have to change ourselves in order to fit in and grow in a work environment.

-Hence, the best solution I’ve come up with for next tennis season is to volunteer for 2-3 days a week if they’ll have me.
+Hence, I came up with a best solution for next tennis season.
+And that is for me to volunteer for 2-3 days a week if they’ll have me.
 After all, we have the possibility of creating a high school tennis dynasty!

 In conclusion, the closest thing that comes to a dream job is working for yourself.
 Financial Samurai is absolutely a blast to run.
 There is definitely pressure to keep up the writing schedule.
 However, it’s a self imposed pressure.
 Having nobody to answer to is priceless.

 I recommend everybody negotiate a severance if you want to leave a job you no longer enjoy.
 If you negotiate a severance like I did back in 2012, you can not only get a severance check, but potentially subsidized healthcare, deferred compensation, and worker training.

 When you get laid off, you can also be eligible for unemployment benefits.
 Having a financial runway is huge during your transition period.

 Conversely, if you quit your job you get nothing.
 Check out, How To Engineer Your Layoff: Make A Small Fortune By Saying Goodbye, on how to negotiate a severance.